wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Model-Links.md

 * [Screenshot-to-code-in-Keras #Project#](https://github.com/emilwallner/Screenshot-to-code-in-Keras): A neural network that transforms a screenshot into a static website.

 - [How you can train an AI to convert your design mockups into HTML and CSS](https://parg.co/UXR)

+- [2018-Doodle Master #Project#](https://github.com/karanchahal/DoodleMaster): The Doodle Master seeks to turn your UI mockups into real code.
+Currently this repository just serves to demonstrate a Proof Of Concept of Artificially Intelligent Design Tools.